Skip to content

 No matter what decade you're in, the most important thing is to start where you are.
 If you're in your 40s and haven't done your 30s basics yet, start with those.
 If you're in your 60s and feel behind, focus on the highest-priority items first.

-Legacy planning isn't a single event — it's an ongoing practice that evolves with your life.
-The families who handle transitions best aren't the ones with the most money or the fanciest trusts.
-They're the ones who planned consistently, communicated openly, and kept their documents current.
+The families who handle transitions best are not the ones with the most money or the fanciest trusts.
+They are the ones who planned consistently, communicated openly, and kept their documents current.